anuraghazra/github-readme-stats/readme.md

 -   `border_radius` - Corner rounding on the card.
 Default: `4.5`.

 > **Warning**
 > We use caching to decrease the load on our servers (see <https://github.com/anuraghazra/github-readme-stats/issues/1471#issuecomment-1271551425>).
 Our cards have a default cache of 4 hours (14400 seconds).
 Also, note that the cache is clamped to a minimum of 4 hours and a maximum of 24 hours.
+This is why we recommend using our GitHub Action :)

 ##### Gradient in bg_color